sylwiavargas/schedules/Module1.md

 - How do I recognize a class variable?
 How do I recognize an instance variable?
 - How is instance variable (`@name`) different from just regular variable (`name`)?
 - How do I write a class method?
 And instance method?
 - What is `self`?
-How do I know if the `self` will be a class or an instance?
+How do I know if the `self` will denote a class or an instance?
 - How can I check what `self` denotes?
 - How can I store all instances of the same class?